chef-boneyard/chef-fundamentals/slides/troubleshooting/01_slide.md

 * Search uses SOLR Lucene syntax.

-Otherwise, something on the server backend had an error that wasn’t handled.
+Otherwise, something on the server backend had an error that wasn't handled.

-* Opscode’s operations staff is notified on 500’s.
+* Opscode's operations staff is notified on 500's.
 * We investigate and resolve these as quickly as possible.

 # 503 Service Unavailable

 Occasionally, Opscode will perform maintenance on Hosted Chef.
 For example we recently did a data center migration.

-If you see a 503 and weren’t expecting it, check status.opscode.com.
+If you see a 503 and weren't expecting it, check status.opscode.com.

 If you need help, open a ticket at help.opscode.com.